A Groundbreaking New Study On British Teeth Reveals Ancient Diets From The Iron Age To Modern Times

 While modern samples of teeth showed that diets were much more varied and contained things like soybeans, peanut and potatoes, this was not the case for more ancient diets.
 However, researchers did find evidence that humans were drinking milk as long ago as 6,500 BC.

-Dr. Camilla Speller, who works at the Department of Archaeology at the University of York, explained that this study will help scientists to learn more about crops that haven’t been thoroughly studied before, as Phys.org report.
+Dr. Camilla Speller, who works at the Department of Archaeology at the University of York, explained that this study will help scientists to learn more about crops that haven’t been thoroughly studied before, as Phys.org reports.

 “This approach may be particularly useful in the detection of understudied vegetative crops, especially in regions where macrobotantical remains are not preserved.
 It may offer a more precise way of identifying foodstuffs compared to other methods such as ancient DNA and isotope analysis as it can distinguish between different crops and indicate whether people were consuming dairy products, like milk or cheese.”